Git-Romer/dis08-assignment-2/README.md

    4. In case this command returns a error code that states that the same file was changed elsewhere, please make sure to compare both and decide which one is the better one or what could be merged.

+   5. Finally finish your work by pushing it with the following command: `git push`.

 ___

 # Assignment 2